Blendify/blender-manual/trunk/blender_docs/manual/physics/baking.rst

       Compression will result in smaller cache files more than *Light*, however, requires more CPU time to compress/decompress.
 External
-   Read and write the cache to disk using a user-specified file path.
+   Read and write the cache to a drive using a user-specified file path.

    Index Number
       This number specifies which cache should be used